 When a breach is detected – either via door or window sensors, motion detector, or specialized temperature or smoke detector – the alarm system control panel sends an alarm signal (either via wireless or via landline) to the external monitoring company, where monitoring staff is on duty around-the-clock to respond in real time.
-The monitoring company will first attempt to reach out to you or an emergency contact to confirm if it’s a real emergency or a false alarm.
+Commercial alarm monitoring companies will first attempt to reach out to you or an emergency contact to confirm if it’s a real emergency or a false alarm.

 If the event is confirmed, or if you do not respond, the monitoring company will dispatch either the authorities or security personnel to respond to the incident.
-Video monitoring works the same way; monitoring professionals watch your video surveillance feeds for suspicious behavior and incidents.
+Video monitoring works the same way; remote video monitoring professionals watch your video surveillance feeds for suspicious behavior and incidents.
 In real time. if anything occurs, they verify the emergency and dispatch emergency responders, just as with alarm monitoring.
-The most secure systems and providers combine both alarm and video monitoring for comprehensive, around-the-clock protection.
+The most secure systems and providers combine both alarm and commercial surveillance systems for comprehensive, around-the-clock protection.

 Which Service Is Right For You?